jpgpuyo/android-jpuyo-mysamples/README.md

-I have implemented a minimal architecture because sometimes I want to test if a specific library or component is well isolated from android framework, but in this project architecture is not important, except when sample is related to architecture.
+I have implemented a minimal architecture because sometimes I want to test if a specific library or component is well isolated from android framework, but in this project, architecture is not important, except when sample is related to architecture.